rust-lang/rustc-dev-guide/src/traits/overlap.md

 # Overlap checks

-As part of checking items (specifically: structs, enums, traits, unions), the compiler checks whether its impl blocks overlap, for example because they define the same functions.
+As part of checking items (specifically: structs, enums, traits, unions), the compiler checks whether impl blocks overlap, for example because they define the same functions.
 This is an example an overlap check.
 The same overlap check is done when constructing a [specialization graph](./specialization.md).
-Here, traits implementations could overlap because of a conflicting blanket implementation overlapping with some specific implementation.
+Here, trait implementations could overlap, for example because of a conflicting blanket implementation overlapping with some specific implementation.

 The overlap check always compares two impls.
-In the case of inherent impl blocks, this means that for small n, rustc quite literally compares each impl to each other impl block in an n^2 loop (see `fn check_item` in coherence/inherent_impls_overlap.rs).
+In the case of inherent impl blocks, this means that at least for small n, rustc quite literally compares each impl to each other impl block in an `n^2` loop (see `fn check_item` in coherence/inherent_impls_overlap.rs).

 Overlapping is sometimes partially allowed: